Police officer wounded in Louisville shooting had only been on the job for a few days

 Kentucky Governor chokes up as he says two ‘close friends’ were killed in Louisville Shooting

-A police officer who was in critical condition following the Louisville shooting had only been sworn into the department days before, according to officials.
+A police officer who was in critical but stable condition following the Louisville shooting had only been sworn into the department days before, according to officials.

-The LMPD officer, who has not been named by the department, graduated from the academy on 31 March and has a brother still training there, said Metro Councilman Anthony Piagentini.
+LMPD officer Nickolas Wilt graduated from the academy on 31 March and has a brother still training there, said officials in Louisville.

 The 26-year-old officer was shot in the head during a confrontation with the gunman, said Jacquelyn Gwinn-Villaroel, the interim chief of the police department.